danforbes/danforbes/writings/substrate.md

 ### Why Blockchain?

 A blockchain is a means to an end; it is a platform upon which novel mechanisms for trustless human interaction can be built.
 Blockchain technology is an enablement layer for the Web 3.0 vision.
+What is the Web 3.0 vision?
+As the name implies, it help to think of it as the next generation in a progression of manifestations of the Internet.

-- Web 1.0: the original incarnation of the Internet that existed to allow researchers to freely communicate and share their research
+- **Web 1.0**: the original incarnation of the Internet that existed to allow researchers to freely communicate and share their research
-- Web 2.0: the modern Internet that relies heavily on broken trust models and layers of legacy protocols to provide critical infrastructure like commerce and healthcare
+- **Web 2.0**: the modern Internet that relies heavily on broken trust models and layers of legacy protocols to provide critical infrastructure like commerce and healthcare
-- Web 3.0: a trustless, egalitarian Internet that uses cryptography to allow individuals to maintain custody of their identity and personal data
+- **Web 3.0**: a trustless, egalitarian Internet that uses cryptography to allow individuals to maintain custody of their identity and personal data

+Web 2.0 is built on permissioned databases that are managed by large companies.
+Blockchains rely on cryptography to secure information, so they are a completely permissionless way to manage user data.
+This means each user can manage their own data instead of placing their trust in large centralized entities.

 Learn more: [What Exactly is Web3, Juan Benet](https://www.youtube.com/watch?v=l44z35vabvA) (YouTube)